-Ontario may not have access to snow-capped mountains or ocean waves, but its natural wonders are nothing short of spectacular.
-In fact, you may not know that Sauble Beach and Wasaga Beach are the longest freshwater beaches in the world.
+Canada is blessed with stunning scenery and natural wonders.
+And Ontario happens to be home to some of the best around.
+We may not have access to snow-capped mountains or ocean waves, but Ontario’s natural wonders are nothing short of spectacular.
+In fact, did you know that Sauble Beach and Wasaga Beach are the longest freshwater beaches in the world?

 Wasaga Beach spans 14 kilometres at the end of Ontario’s Georgian Bay, with views of the Niagara Escarpment.